zzj-bj/SCHISM_Z/garvis/README.md

 [GARVIS] stands for _Generative Assistant for Reliable Variables and INI Setup_.
 This application automatically generates configuration files (.ini) for training segmentation/classification models by combining:
-- Dynamic retrieval of available parameters from the official documentation (.md files)
 - Interpretation of the user’s natural language prompt (e.g., “I want 20 epochs and metrics: Jaccard & Recall”)
 - Automatic generation of a coherent configuration file based on best practices (batch size, early stopping, etc.)